International trade theory: Many countries, many goods

 There were three waves of expansions and generalizations.

 First phase: Major general results were obtained by McKenzie and Jones.
 McKenzie was more interested in the patterns of trade specialisiations (including incomplete specializations), whereas Jones was more interested in the patterns of complete specialization, in which the prices moves freely within a certain limited range.
 The formula he found is often cited as Jones' inequality or Jones' criterion.

-Second phase: Ricardo's idea was even expanded to the case of continuum of goods by Dornbusch, Fischer, and Samuelson (1977) This model is restricted to two country case.
+Second phase: Ricardo's idea was even expanded to the case of continuum of goods by Dornbusch, Fischer, and Samuelson (1977).
+This model is restricted to the two country case.
 It is employed for example by Matsuyama and others.
 These theories use a special property that is applicable only for the two-country case.
 They normally assume fixed expenditure coefficients.
 Eaton and Kortum (2002) inherited Ricardian model with a continuum of goods from Dorbusch, Fischer, and Samuelson (1977).
 It has succeeded to incorporate trade of intermediate products.
 Countries have different access to technology.
 The bundle of inputs is assumed as the same across commodities within a country.
 This means that all industries of a country consume the same bundle of inputs and there is no distinction between petrol-consuming and iron-consuming industries.
 This is the major reason why Eaton and Kortum (2002) cannot be used as framework for analyzing global value chains.
 The paper has gotten a big success as giving theoretical foundation for gravity model.